kenrmayfield/xigmanas-bastille-extension/README.md

 **Description:**

- This is the XigmaNAS Bastille Extensions to Create and Manage FreeBSD Jails/Containers.
+ This is the XigmaNAS Bastille Extensions to Create and Manage FreeBSD Jails and Containers.

  For XigmaNAS x64 Version 12.x and Later.